top of page

 18. Protect physical and emotional safety.

-19. Honor parents in their role as primary mentors.
+19. Honor parents in their role as primary mentors to their children.

-20. Attend group mentor meetings as scheduled by the Principle Mentor.
+20. Attend group mentor meetings as scheduled by the Mentor Representative.

-22. Complete weekly Mentor Reports and submit them to the Principle Mentor and LEMI.
+22. Complete weekly Mentor Reports and submit them to the Mentor Representative and LEMI.

 23. Attend ongoing LEMI mentor training throughout the year via LEMI webinars and/or podcasts.